lfrei/kafka-training/witness-protection.md

 * Make sure that there are multiple messages with the same key.
 Ensure the compacting is executed.

 Hint:
-* After a new segment is created, we need to send a message.
+* After a new segment is created, we need to send a new message to kick-off compacting.

 * Links:
 * https://docs.confluent.io/platform/current/installation/configuration/topic-configs.html